SeymenNW/SeymenNW/README.md

 <details>
   <summary><strong>Projects</strong></summary>
   <ul>
-     <li>Pricely API.
-API that webscrapes MULTIPLE sites and returns the best price for the searched product.</li>
+     <li>Pricely.
+Pulls price data from the most popular danish webshops and price comparison sites.
+Uses API if available and webscraping if not.
+Completely without trackers & ads.</li>
+     <li> A New project is coming very soon...</li>
   </ul>

 </details>
 <details>
   <summary><strong>Tools I've used</strong></summary>
   <ul>
 <li>Backend Development with Express JS Framework (+ With TypeScript & both Bun and Node.js) and ASP.NET Web API</li>

-<li>Partial Database Development with Drizzle ORM for retrieving data from databases to Node.js  applications with both MySQL and PostgreSQL</li>
+<li>Database Development with Drizzle ORM for retrieving data from databases to Node.js  applications with both MySQL and PostgreSQL.
+And EntityFramework Core with C#.</li>

 <li>Webscraping and Web Testing with Playwright and Puppeteer  (With both .NET C# and Node.js TypeScript)</li>